 Bay to Breakers 12K Race: Celebrating the Spirit of San Francisco

-Held each year on the third Sunday of May, tens of thousands of athletes compete and fun-loving folks flood the streets clad in everything from outrageous costumes to birthday suits — earning Bay to Breakers a reputation as the Mardi Gras of the West.
-Whether you’re planning on running or cheering from the sidelines, here are a few tips to help you enjoy the race.
+Held each year in May, tens of thousands of athletes compete and fun-loving folks flood the streets clad in everything from outrageous costumes to birthday suits — earning Bay to Breakers a reputation as the Mardi Gras of the West.
+Whether you’re running up Heartbreak Hill or cheering from the sidelines, here are a few tips to help you enjoy the race.

-6. Food.
-Speedway meadows in Golden Gate Park will be filled with pizza and other tasty treat vendors.
+- Food.
+Hellman Hollow (formerly known as Speedway Meadows) in Golden Gate Park will be filled with pizza and other tasty treat vendors.
 There are also a ton of restaurants and cafes along the way.